 Experts in Total Hip Replacement and Revisions

-Health City Cayman Islands has performed more than 4,000 orthopaedic surgeries in its state-of-the-art facility.
+Health City Cayman Islands has performed more than 4,000 orthopaedic surgeries in its state-of-the-art facility, including hip replacement surgery.
 Under the direction of Dr. Alwin Almeida, Senior Surgeon, Orthopaedics and Joint Replacement Surgery, thousands of patients are now experiencing freedom from hip pain and increased mobility as a result of the surgical care they received from our team of world-class orthopaedic surgeons.
 Our extensive knowledge encompasses the most innovative technologies, such as computer navigation for joint replacements and cutting-edge medical devices that promote optimal patient results.

 Health City Cayman Islands provides exceptional patient-centric orthopaedic care for people with hip conditions including fractures and arthritis.
 The hip is one of the body's largest joints, consisting of a ball and a socket.
 In a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage is removed and replaced with prosthetic components.

 Many different types of designs and materials are currently used in artificial hip joints.
 All of them consist of two basic components:

 - The ball component, made of highly polished strong metal or ceramic material

 - The socket component, a durable cup of plastic, ceramic or metal, which may have an outer metal shell.

 The hip joint is known as a ball-and-socket joint; the “ball” is the head of the femur, and the “socket” is where it articulates with the pelvis, in a structure called the acetabulum.
 When the hip joint is functioning properly – the ball, socket, and surrounding soft tissues allow for smooth and painless movement throughout a range of motion.